jeremyreeder/gridscout/docs/_posts/2021-07-04-building-a-road-bicycle.md

 ---

 It's Independence Day, and King George ain't gonna tell me what kind of bike to ride.
-I'm gonna build a _custom_ road bicycle.
+I plan to build a custom road bike.
 Because freedom, that's why.
-A chromoly frame, 1x11 gearing, 35mm slicks, a demi-porteur cargo rack, and a big disc brake up front.
+Flat bars, 35mm slicks, a demi-porteur cargo rack, and a big disc brake up front.
 No brake on the rear, I don't believe in those.

 <div class="gallery" markdown=1>